-Establishing Thresholds for Optimal Training with TRIQ
+Establishing Thresholds for Optimal Triathlon Training With TRIQ

 When performing any endurance training, the adaptive response of the body is highly dependent on the intensity of exercise or type of endurance workout you are performing.
 We also know that using different types of training to work in all areas of your physiology is essential for success in triathlon.
 Some examples of the physiological performance parameters targeted in this approach include basic endurance and durability, aerobic threshold power/pace, anaerobic power/pace, fat oxidation, carbohydrate utilization, economy and VO2max, to name but a few.
 The importance of each of these factors as a whole is known as the "determinants of performance".
 The importance of each of them changes according to your target triathlon race distance.
 For example, for a sprint distance race, a high VO2max and the anaerobic threshold is essential.